jericks/geoserver-shell/README.rst

 GeoServer Shell uses the spring-shell library used by Spring Roo to manage Geoserver in a command line interface (CLI).

-You can use Geoserver Shell interactively by typing **gs-shell** at the command line or you can write scripts and then execute the from the command line by typing **gs-shell --cmdfile script.gs** or by using the **script --file script.gs** command within a Geoserver Shell session.
+You can use Geoserver Shell interactively by typing **gs-shell** at the command line or you can write scripts and then execute them from the command line by typing **gs-shell --cmdfile script.gs** or by using the **script --file script.gs** command within a Geoserver Shell session.

 Build